ACCESS-NRI/build-ci/.github/documentation.md

 We then use those containers to upload the original `spack.lock` files (also known as lockfiles) and then attempt to install the modified model in the appropriate `spack env`.
 If this fails, we force a recreation of the lockfile and upload this one as well, for reference.

-### JSON Linter Pipeline
+### JSON Validator Pipeline

-This is a relatively simple pipeline (found in `json-lint.yml`) that looks for `*.schema.json` files in `containers`, matches them up with the associated `*.json` files and makes sure they comply with the given schema.
+This is a relatively simple pipeline (found in `json-1-validate.yml`) that looks for `*.schema.json` files in `containers`, matches them up with the associated `*.json` files and makes sure they comply with the given schema.

 ## Reusable Workflows

-### build-and-push-image.yml
+### build-docker-image.yml

-`build-and-push-image.yml` is the most used reusable workflow.
+`build-docker-image.yml` is the most used reusable workflow.
 This workflow builds, caches, and pushes a given Dockerfile to a given container registry.
 Build args and build secrets can also be added.

 ## Appendix